 World War II

-Nothing seems to have happened however before the outbreak of war in 1939 when the D-Notice system was disbanded and replaced by Press Censorship under the Ministry of Information.
+Nothing seems to have happened however before the outbreak of war in 1939 when the D-Notice system was suspended and its role replaced by Press Censorship under the Ministry of Information.
 During this period Admiral George Thompson was the Chief Press Censor and he it was who at the end of the war took on the duties of Secretary of what was then called the Admiralty, War Office, Air Ministry and Press Committee, the press having insisted that the Government should provide a Secretary and should arrange and pay for the distribution of D-Notices.

 The Early Post-War Years